 - 2 tablespoon pine nuts

 - Heat the olive oil in a large saucepan or casserole dish, and gently fry the onions for 5 minutes until softened.
 Add the garlic, ginger, sweet potatoes and chickpeas and cook for a further 5 minutes.

-- Add the turmeric, honey, chilli, preserved lemons & stock powder, then cover with boiling water and simmer gently for 15 minutes, covered with a lid.
+- Add the turmeric, sugar, chilli, preserved lemons & stock powder, then cover with boiling water and simmer gently for 15 minutes, covered with a lid.

 - Add the olives and apricots, season with salt, and simmer for a further 10-15 minutes until the sweet potatoes are cooked through.
 You may need to add a little more water to create a thick sauce-like consistency.